ruhel241/advanced-slider-for-elementor/readme.txt

 = Can I Add Unlimited Slider =
 Yes you can add unlimited slider.

-= Can I Customize Image =
-Yes you can customize image square, round, height, width set.

 = Can I add Background color =
 Yes you can add Background color.